Plain English Summary

-Participants will be randomly allocated to receive either ropivacaine or bupivacaine during their surgery.
-Participants will also undergo tests to assess their bladder function before and after the surgery.
+Participants are randomly allocated to receive either ropivacaine or bupivacaine during their surgery.
+Participants also undergo tests to assess their bladder function before and after the surgery.

 What are the possible benefits and risks of participating?

 This study will improve our knowledge of bladder function during epidural analgesia.
-The immediate benefit to the participants will be that in case of normal bladder function no bladder catheter will be needed, which will reduce the risk of a urinary tract infection, a frequent complication following surgery.
+The immediate benefit to the participants is that in case of normal bladder function no bladder catheter is needed, which reduces the risk of a urinary tract infection, a frequent complication after surgery.
 Due to the additional bladder tests in this study, there is a slightly increased risk for urinary tract infections.
-However, all the patients undergoing the bladder tests will receive antibiotics as recommended by the guidelines.
+However, all the patients undergoing the bladder tests receive antibiotics as recommended by the guidelines.

 Where is the study run from?

 Departments of Anaesthesiology and Urology of the University Hospital Bern (Switzerland)